AlmogHaviv/Auto-for-Jira/README.md

 Before running the scripts, ensure the following:

 - There are no Hebrew words in any of the Excel or CSV files, as pandas uses UTF-8 encoding.

-## License

-This project is licensed under the [License Name] - specify the project's license and any usage restrictions.

-## Contributions and Acknowledgments

-If you'd like to contribute to this project, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.